 Enable a Firewall

 A Web Application Firewall (WAF) protects against malicious attacks such as brute force, where hackers try to spam different usernames and passwords over and over again attempting to gain access, SQL injections, cross-site-scripting, among other things.
 This allows for a frontline of defense against incoming attacks from hackers and bots.
-There are many different kinds of plugins to install on your WordPress site to configure a security firewall, two we recommend are WordFence and Sucuri.
+There are several types of plug-ins to install on your WordPress site to configure a security firewall; two that we recommend are WordFence and Sucuri.
 Both offer website scanners that will scan your WordPress site for any weak points and offer solutions in order to patch these security vulnerabilities.
 In addition, WordFence will limit the number of login attacks and begin to blacklist known IP addresses as malicious, not allowing them to access the website at all.

 Conclusion